levi-cerra/new_ham_script/README.txt

 Software needed:
 Python
-No external packages required, only uses the datetime module
+No external packages required, only uses the datetime and pathlib libraries Should be able to run on Windows, Mac, and Linux, but let me know if you run into any issues (Developed in windows)

 Running Instructions: